mgechev/angularjs-in-patterns/README.md

 In this case the user of the `Page` object doesn't has direct access to the `title` variable, which is defined inside the local scope of the IIFE.

-The module pattern is very useful when defining services in AngularJS.
+The module pattern is very useful when defining services in Angular 1.
 Using this pattern we can simulate (and actually achieve) privacy:

 ```javascript
 app.factory('foo', function () {